hrutavmodha/react/README.md

 3. Start wrangling

-- If you''ve followed all the steps correctly till here, you will see the App.tsx function's content being rendered on the screen
+- If you've followed all the steps correctly till here, you will see the App.tsx function's content being rendered on the screen